Lincoln Elementary

 Lincoln as a community school

 Lincoln Elementary, part of Erie’s Public Schools, became a United Way Community School in 2022.
 Located in a residential area bordered by East 26th to East Grandview and Parade Street to Pennsylvania Avenue, Lincoln serves as a neighborhood anchor dedicated to helping every child succeed.
 The school serves about 320 students, with 92% economically disadvantaged, 7% English Language Learners, 21% receiving special education services, and 3% experiencing homelessness.
-As a Community School, Lincoln emphasizes family engagement, stakeholder appreciation, and enriching out-of-school programs that support academic success.
 Data pulled from Future Ready PA Index.
 All data points feature the most up-to-date publicly available metrics.

 For more information and district resources, visit eriesd.org/lincoln, or check out their Facebook!